 - Apply logical and quantitative reasoning skills to evaluate authentic situations and develop effective solutions.

 - Apply appropriate disciplinary criteria to examine complex issues, make decisions, analyze arguments, conduct credible research, solve problems and create original ideas and/or approaches.

 - Apply ethical standards and reasoning to complex issues in personal, academic and professional decisions.

 - Demonstrate knowledge of the complexities of human behavior and society.
-Interpret human behavior from various social science perspectives.
+Interpret human behavior from a social science perspective.

 - Demonstrate knowledge and application of the scientific principles that govern the natural world.

-- Synthesize and apply knowledge from multiple perspectives to complex issues and real world problems.
+- Demonstrate the ability to synthesize and apply knowledge from multiple perspectives to complex issues and real world problems.

 THE A&S CORE EXPERIENCE

 |Rhetoric & Composition I

 Two ILS courses, one at the 2000 level, one at the 4000 level